piqnt/planck.js/docs/api/classes/pulleyjoint.md

 The pulley joint is connected to two bodies and two fixed ground points.
-The pulley supports a ratio such that: length1 + ratio * length2 <= constant The pulley joint is connected to two bodies and two fixed ground points.
 The pulley supports a ratio such that: length1 + ratio * length2 <= constant

-Yes, the force transmitted is scaled by the ratio.

-Warning: the pulley joint can get a bit squirrelly by itself.
-They often work better when combined with prismatic joints.
-You should also cover the the anchor points with static shapes to prevent one side from going to zero length.

 Yes, the force transmitted is scaled by the ratio.